 - Did someone say or do something to trigger your anger?

 - How did you behave?

 - How did you feel afterwards?

 If you do this for a while, you might start to see patterns emerging.
-You could do this yourself using a mood diary (many are available online for free), or you could find a professional therapist to help you – see our page on treatment and support.
+You could do this yourself using a mood diary (many are available online for free, see our useful contacts page for suggestions), or you could find a professional therapist to help you – see our page on treatment and support.